 C quid are deep-sea dwellers and can be found in Itemperate oceans all over the world.
 They are part of the cephalopod family, which also includes cuttlefish and octopus.
 These incredible ocean creatures have eight arms and two longer feeding tentacles that are used to bring food right to their mouths.
 To aid in catching prey, squid have hooks embedded into their suckers along their tentacles and a hard, pointed beak that acts as their jaw.
-Squid can change their skin colour when necessary to camouflage in order to catch prey or protect themselves from predators.
+Squid can change their skin color when necessary to camouflage in order to catch prey or protect themselves from predators.
 Like their cousin the octopus, squid produce ink that they can use to evade predators and other animals when needed to escape danger.
-Colossal squids, the largest invertebrates on Earth, can grow between 12 and 14 m long and weigh up to 750 kg.
+Colossal squids, the largest invertebrates on Earth, can grow between 39 and 46 feet long (12-14 m) and weigh up to 1650 pounds (750kg).
 Although quite large, giant squids are an elusive species and are rarely seen due to their deep water habitat.